 When can I apply for financial aid?

-Students can file for financial aid by completing the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov.
-The FAFSA is typically available by October 1, but for 2024-25, the application will not be ready until December 2023.
+Now!
+Students can file for financial aid by completing the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov, which is now open.

 What is a merit-based scholarship?

 Merit-based scholarships are based on a holistic review of a student’s admission record.
 Notification of scholarship awards are included with acceptance materials.